 1. INTRODUCTION

-The developmental stages namely, seedlings, saplings and mature plants, all are important to maintain the viable plant communities in forests.
-The mortality of young plants (seedlings and saplings) affects mature plant density of forests in long-term.
+The developmental stages, namely, seedlings, saplings, and mature plants, are all essential to maintain the viable plant communities in forests.
+The mortality of young plants (seedlings and saplings) affects the long-term density of mature plants in forests.
 Likewise, the death of mature plants strongly influences the density of young plants.
-If young plants face constant disturbances then the forest could lose its regeneration.
-Lack of regeneration makes species as ‘living dead’ (Janzen, 1986).
-In addition, without regeneration the forest cannot maintain its species diversity and survival.
-Therefore, the information pertaining to forest regeneration is important.
-The forest regeneration is essential to maintain long-term ecological functions of forests (Donoso and Nyland, 2005).
+If young plants are constantly disturbed, the forest could lose its capacity for regeneration.
+Lack of regeneration makes species ‘living dead’ (Janzen, 1986).
+In addition, without regeneration, the forest cannot maintain its species diversity and survival.
+Therefore, information on forest regeneration is necessary.
+Forest regeneration is essential to maintain long-term ecological functions of forests (Donoso and Nyland, 2005).
 Additionally, the knowledge on forest regeneration dynamics is important to enhance forest productivity, to preserve species composition and diversity (Oliver and Larson, 1990; Murali et al. 1996).
 Besides, regeneration is an important factor that ensures successive generations of plants (Barnes et al. 1998).
 Researchers have reported number of factors that influence seedling and sapling establishments in forest ecosystems (Crow and Metzer, 1987; Nyland, 2002).
 For example, the structure and composition of matured trees (Nyland, 2002) and availability of forest gaps created by tree fall (Veblen, 2000) are largely affect seedling recruitment and regeneration in forest ecosystems.

 The population structure of plants (seedlings, saplings and mature plants) exhibits regeneration status of species and forests (Khan et al. 1987).
 Growth of younger individuals in the presence of matured plants is essential to the survival of any natural plant community (Taylor and Zisheng, 1988).
-A species must occur in substantial number as seedling and sapling to ensure its continuous survival in the community.
+A species must occur in substantial numbers as seedlings and saplings to ensure its continuous survival in the community.
 The natural (storm, hurricanes, fire, disease etc.) as well as anthropogenic (forest clearing, biomass removal, fire, seed predation etc.) mediated calamities severely affect natural regeneration of forests (Sundriyal et al. 1994; Murali and Setty, 2001) and ecosystem processes.
 Besides, the information on regeneration of forest communities is vital to understand the phyto-diversity conservation potential of forests (Alamgir and Al-Amin, 2007).
-Moreover, a species secure its existence through regeneration, accordingly, regeneration is important to long-term survival.
+Moreover, a species secures its existence through regeneration, accordingly, regeneration is important to long-term survival.

 A thorough literature survey on available resources shows that forest regeneration studies are very limited for TDEFs.
-The current study conducted to know the regeneration status of ten tropical dry evergreen forest sites located on southern Coromandel Coast of peninsular India.
-Objectives of the present study are (a) estimation of density and species richness of seedlings and saplings in ten tropical dry evergreen forest sites; (b) measuring young plant diversity through diversity indices; and, (c) assessment of regeneration status of individual species’ and forest tree community.
+The current study was conducted to assess the regeneration status of 10 tropical dry evergreen forest sites on the southern Coromandel Coast of peninsular India.
+Objectives of the present study are (a) estimation of density and species richness of seedlings and saplings in ten tropical dry evergreen forest sites; (b) measuring young plant diversity through diversity indices; and (c) assessment of regeneration status of individual species and forest tree community.

 2. material and methods